Osimo Cathedral

 Osimo Cathedral or the Church of San Leopardo (Concattedrale di Osimo, Chiesa di San Leopardo) is the principal church of Osimo in Italy, dedicated to the first bishop, Saint Leopardus.
 Formerly the episcopal seat of the Diocese of Osimo, it has been since 1986 a co-cathedral of the Archdiocese of Ancona-Osimo.

 History

-The presbytery was built c.
-1200 and has crypt beneath.
+The presbytery was built in around 1200 and has crypt beneath.
 At the end of the 13th century.
-In 1393 the building was partially destroyed in a fire.
+In 1393, the building was partially destroyed in a fire.